Navigation

 • Bowel incontinence.
 This is when you pass faeces (poo) without meaning to.

 • Abdominal rectus diastasis.
 This is where your abdominal (tummy) muscles separate.
-This is a normal process during pregnancy, which usually happens during the second and third trimester.
-But, if your abdominal muscle don’t recover after giving birth, it can cause issues, such as poor pelvic stability.
+This is normal during pregnancy.
+It usually happens in the second and third trimesters.
+But, if your abdominal muscles don’t recover after giving birth, it can cause issues, such as poor pelvic stability.
 You may notice a bulge in the centre of your abdomen, especially when you tense your muscles.

 • Pelvic organ prolapse.
 This is when one or more organs in your pelvis slip down from their normal position and bulge into your vagina.

-There is a limited amount of research around returning to running after pregnancy.
+There is limited research around returning to running after pregnancy.
+You may come across conflicting advice.
 But a safe and timely return is extremely important.

-It’s generally recommended that you can return to exercise after six weeks of giving birth.
+Some advice suggests returning to exercise six weeks after giving birth.
 But this depends on your childbirth experience.
-You will need to consider any complications or surgery you had, and your recovery.
+You will need to consider any complications or surgery you had and how long you need to recover.

 It also depends on what type of exercise you return to.
-Running is a high impact exercise and puts pressure on your internal organs.
-Walking, Pilates and swimming may be better options in the earlier months following childbirth.
+Running is a high impact exercise.
+It puts pressure on your internal organs.
+Low impact activities like walking, Pilates, and swimming may be better options in the early months after childbirth.

-The following symptoms could indicate issues with your pelvic health after pregnancy and childbirth.
+Symptoms that could suggest issues with your pelvic health after pregnancy and childbirth include:

-• A sudden need to pee without warning, which is difficult to put off.
+• a sudden need to pee without warning

 If you have any of these symptoms, whether running or not, seek medical advice.